Skip to content

 Menu

-It is now about six months since nine DPC Councillors failed in their attempt to hijack the assets of the DRCCT.
+This is a public report from the DRCCT Chair to Datchet Parish Council (DPC).
+It is now about six months since April 2025 when nine DPC Councillors failed in their attempt to hijack the assets of the DRCCT.
 I submitted the following report – on paper – to all attending Datchet Parish Councillors (DPC) at their meeting on 13th October 2025.

 Report from the DRCCT Chair to Datchet Parish Councillors.